Link 2 Lake Supporters!

 THE CULTURAL STAGE COLLECTIVE HAS PROGRAMMED AN INCREDIBLE SUMMER OF FREE COMMUNITY EVENTS AT THE EXISTING STAGE PLATFORM.
 CHECK OUT THE CALENDAR HERE!

 The Cultural Stage at Be’er Sheva suffered a loss to the awning structure in late November 2024 when a tree fell on it during the “Bomb Cyclone.”
-We have applied for grants to fund a new structure, and are crossing our fingers it will be repaired by Summer 2026.
-We are still excited to offer a full line up of events Summer 2025, with generous support from Seattle Parks & Recreation.
+Read full story here.

 IN-WATER HABITAT ENHANCEMENT PROJECT AT BE’ER SHEVA PARK